-So if I have received self-published author’s order and we have agreed upon terms and conditions, then we memorialize everything contractually.
+So if I have received a self-published author’s order and we have agreed upon terms and conditions, then we memorialize everything contractually.
 I will adapt a template of such a contractual agreement to the current needs.
 Half the stipulated amount is always due immediately, and the second half after delivery of the completed translation.

 And then, off we go!
 I will translate the complete book.
 To be honest, I usually do not read it cover-to-cover in advance, because in my experience, my motivation significantly declines if I know what will happen on the upcoming pages.
 For this process, I calculate about 2,000 words per working day, so for a book with about 300 pages, I will need around a month and a half.
 Then I work through my completed translation yet again, from beginning to end, meaning that I read through it and make adjustments—this process takes about two weeks.
-It’s important for translations for self-publishers that everything be translated, including the title, the blurb on the dust cover, the biography of the author, and, at the beginning, the imprint (Impressum) containing copyrights and liability disclaimers, etc.
+It’s important for translations for self-publishers that everything is translated, including the title, the blurb on the dust cover, the biography of the author, the imprint (Impressum) containing copyrights and liability disclaimers, etc.

 Afterwards, I hand the completed translation over to an editor of my choice.
 This is where self-publishers have quite a considerable advantage in their work: I can pick and choose my own people.
 You can’t always work well with everyone: sometimes the style just doesn’t click.
 Editing 300 pages will take about a month, and then I work through all the changes.
 Sometimes I reject a few, but I accept most of them—after all, I chose the editor because he or she will actually optimize my text.